 (c) residence quarters and basic needs for a teacher (Monk), who will also function as caretaker and manager of the hermitage;

-(d) charitable assistance for individual, family and village uplift in India, Sri Lanka, other Third World Nations, and USA; and,
+(d) charitable assistance for individual, family and village uplift in India, Sri Lanka, and USA; and,

-(e) any other chosen contributions to the spread of peace, health & well-being.
+(e) any other chosen contributions to the spread of peace, health, spirituality & well-being in this world.

 Previously known as "World Citizens for World Peace," the Hermitage was established in the Santa Fe area of New Mexico, in September, 1985, by the Founder and Monk, Ananda Baba (Francis Ananda Love), under the sponsorship of the World Citizens Foundation (San Francisco).
 In 1994, the Samadhi Hermitage was established as an independant 501(c)(3) non-profit organization.

 1985-1994, principal activities were the construction of all